cechrist/cardoon/doc/design.rst

 ++++++++++++++++++++++++++

 Internal terminals are not tracked directly by the circuit.
-One of the advantages that a device can process parameters independently of the containing circuit (a reference to the circuit is no longer needed in ``process_params()``).
+One of the advantages of this is that a device can process parameters independently of the containing circuit (a reference to the circuit is no longer needed in ``process_params()``).
 Another advantage is that the terminal name is just the internal connection number and does not need to be unique.

 By default the last external terminal in a device is taken as the local reference.
 Internal voltages are always referred to that local